AlexeyPechnikov/gis-snippets/README.md

  * [3D Synthetic Density Inversion by Circular Hough Transform [Focal Average]](Synthetic%20Model%20Inversion)

-Notebook illustrates geophisical inversion by Radon Transform [Focal Average] of forward gravity produced from 3D synthetic density model.
+Notebook illustrates geophysical inversion by Radon Transform [Focal Average] of forward gravity produced from 3D synthetic density model.
 In addition, the model includes Fractality Density calculation on Fractality Index.

 <img src="Synthetic%20Model%20Inversion/basic1to4.jpg" width=400>

 ## ParaView Programmable Sources and Filters

 [ParaView](https://www.paraview.org) is the best 3D/4D data processing and visualization software which we know.
-And it's completely free  and Open Source and embeddes Python 3 interpretator and libraries for for advanced users.
-See our [ParaView snippets](ParaView) to do lot's of spatial data processing tasks like to loading different raster and vector data formats, reprojecting and so on inside ParaView.
+And it's completely free  and Open Source and embeddes Python 3 interpretator and libraries for advanced users.
+See our [ParaView snippets](ParaView) to do lots of spatial data processing tasks like loading different raster and vector data formats, reprojecting and so on inside ParaView.
 We use the snippets as is and modify them for some one-time tasks.
-Also, we provide separate repository [N-Cube ParaView plugin for 3D/4D GIS Data Visualization](https://github.com/mobigroup/ParaView-plugins) for common repeatable tasks like to DEM and satellite images and shapefiles 3D visualization, well logs visualization, table data mapping ans more.
+Also, we provide separate repository [N-Cube ParaView plugin for 3D/4D GIS Data Visualization](https://github.com/mobigroup/ParaView-plugins) for common repeatable tasks li DEM and satellite images and shapefiles 3D visualization, well logs visualization, table data mapping and more.

 <img src="https://github.com/mobigroup/gis-snippets/blob/master/ParaView/ProgrammableFilter/ParaView_ProgrammableFilter_reproject.jpg" width=400>